Skip to main content

 If you opt to use the Statewide Marketing Contracts, follow the instructions included in the email summary you receive when you complete the Work Request Form.
 If you opt to reach out to vendors on the list of prequalified vendors or other entities that are not on the list, you may use the Marketing Scope of Work Form to develop your scope, but will need to the solicit bids according to the process(s) outlined in Bulletin 3.5.

-When using the list of prequalified vendors, we recommend filtering the vendor pool to those who are approved in the service categories that are applicable to your scope if work (e.g., videography) and whose work samples and location are a good fit for your project.
+When using the list of prequalified vendors, we recommend filtering the vendor pool to those who are registered in the service categories that apply to your scope of work (e.g., videography) and whose work samples and location are a good fit for your project.

 Step 6: Execute a Contract